 When do pens need to be cleaned?

 The only legitimate reason for cleaning or emptying a pen is when you decide not to use the pen for an extended period of time, which may be the case for fountain pen collectors.
-Another, if you want to change colour.
-Otherwise, your pen should run maintenance free, unless the cap is not tight or something else is broken causing subsequent drying of the ink.
+And obviously, when you change the colour.
+Otherwise, your pen should run maintenance free, unless the cap is not tight or something else is broken causing excessive drying of the ink.

 If there is a need for cleaning, only use clean water, lukewarm works better.